 Instructor: Sharon Plotkin, EDD, CCSI

-This course has been approved for 40 hours of certification/recertification training credits by both the IAI Bloodstain Pattern & the Crime Scene Certification Boards, and 23 hours of credits by the IAI Forensic Photography Board.
+*This course is approved for 32 hours of certification/recertification by the IAI Crime Scene Certification Board.

 Holding Master of Science degree in Criminal Justice with a minor in Psychology, a Bachelor of Science degree in Social Work, and an Associate of Arts degree in Psychology, Sharon Plotkin is currently seeking a doctoral degree in education.